skunkoff1/ScriptFighter/ReadMe.txt

 /____  >\___  >__|  |__|   __/|__|    |__|  |__\___  /|___|  /__|  \___  >__|
      \/     \/         |__|                   /_____/      \/          \/

-Online Game at these adresses : https://www.scriptfighter.fr
+Webpage will be deployed soon

 This game can be played online (recommended) or locally.

-1.HOW TO PLAY WITH AN INTERNET CONNECTION

-Just launch the game by double-clicking index.html
-Or drag and drop index.html in your favorite browser

-2. HOW TO PLAY WITHOUT AN INTERNET CONNECTION (ADVANCED INFORMATIC OR RECKLESS USER !)
+1. HOW TO PLAY WITHOUT AN INTERNET CONNECTION (ADVANCED INFORMATIC OR RECKLESS USER !)

 This game uses an online API that checks a 411000 French words list and an upcoming English list, it's easier to play online.